 Finally, if an employee falls under the criteria for substituted filing, signatures for Items 55 and 56 are needed.
 Otherwise, leave them blank.

 Hoping that this article will help employer and most especially the employees understand the contents of BIR Form 2316.
 Let us continue working and earning while giving our best effort in 2023!
+To further your knowledge, you may visit our article on Philippine Payroll Tax Annualization, as well!

 Good news!
 In AanyaHR, BIR Form 2316 is readily available and any changes are easily updated.
 Government-mandated reports are even at a few clicks.
 Want to know more about other helpful and awesome features of AanyaHR, please send an email to firstname.lastname@example.org or visit our website and book for a demo!